How Does Negeri Sembilan's Royal Succession System Work?

 Two days later, on 29 December 2008, the Undangs elected Tuanku Muhriz as the 11th Yang di-Pertuan Besar.
 The man they had considered too young in 1967 was by then fifty-nine years old.
 He had waited forty-one years.

-Why Did the Undangs Choose Tuanku Muhriz in 2008?
+Why did the Undangs choose Tuanku Muhriz in 2008?

 When Tuanku Ja’afar died on 27 December 2008, the Undangs did not turn to any of his sons.
 Instead, they returned to the line they had set aside forty-one years earlier, electing Tuanku Muhriz as the 11th Yang di-Pertuan Besar on 29 December 2008.